 • Filtering reports through segments: You can use your segments to filter reports or generate dedicated reports for each segment.

 • Sharing and exporting: FullStory lets you export segments for use in other tools.
-This makes it easy to trigger personalized onboarding flows, run targeted email campaigns, or support customer success initiatives outside the platform.
+This makes it easy to trigger personalized onboarding flows, run targeted email campaigns, or support initiatives outside the platform.

 • User-level focus: FullStory centers its segmentation on individual users rather than accounts.
 This can limit SaaS teams that typically analyze user behavior at the account level.